ozonesecurity/ozonebase/README.md

 [![ozone server video](http://img.youtube.com/vi/Ic2HXUjxRnU/0.jpg)](http://www.youtube.com/watch?v=Ic2HXUjxRnU "ozone server example")

 What's happening here is we wrote a simple server and client app.
 The server app connects to two traffic cameras, converts RTSP to MJPEG so it can show on the browser.
-It also creates motion detection streams and a stiched quad frame to show you it rocks.
+It also creates motion detection streams and a stiched matrix frame to show you it rocks.
 And in less that 22 lines of core code.